WHERE IS THE SCHOOL OF ART OF CADIZ?

 In Spain, health-care through the National Health Service is available also for foreign citizens who are temporary residents.
 EU citizens must have the European Health Insurance Card (TSE), while non-EU citizens must show proof of coverage by health insurance.
 Health care is provided by health districts (ASL: Azienda Sanitaria Locale.
 For detailed information visit http://ec.europa.eu/social/main.jsp?catId=1021&langId=es

-Courses can start as early as September/October and, generally, are held thorough the end middle of June.
+Courses start on Septembre the 20th and, generally, are held on June the 20th.
 Teaching activities are divided into two semesters: from September to February and from February to June.
-There are two half–term holidays, at Christmas and Easter, and a summer holiday, from the end of July to the beginning of the courses of the next academic year.
+There are two half–term holidays, at Christmas and Easter, and a summer holiday, from the end of June to the beginning of the courses of the next academic year.
 As a rule, lectures are given in Spanish.

 Students from European Union State members or EEA countries are covered by European Health Insurance Card or Form E 111 or E 128 or the European Card of Health Security to get medical assistance at public health institutions and to benefit from the National Social Security System as any Spanish citizen.
 In order to obtain this scheme, students should contact their own Social Security Office, to have their respective form issued, before arriving in Spain.